 - Confidentiality still applies for services delivered through telemedicine/telehealth.
-The session must not be recorded without consent from the recipient or authorized representative. - Develop a back-up plan (e.g., phone number where recipient can be reached) to restart the session or to reschedule it, in the event of technical problems. - Develop a safety plan that includes at least one emergency contact and the closest emergency room (ER) location, in the event of a crisis. - Verify recipient's identity, if needed. - Providers need the consent of the recipient and the recipient's parent or legal guardian (and their contact information) prior to initiating a telemedicine/telehealth service with the recipient if the recipient is 18 years old or under. - The recipient must be informed of all persons who are present and the role of each person. - Recipients may refuse services delivered through telehealth. - It is important for the provider and the recipient to be in a quiet, private space that is free of distractions during the session.
+Thesession must not be recorded without consent from the recipient or authorized representative. - Develop a back-up plan (e.g., phone number where recipient can be reached) to restart the session or to reschedule it, in the event of technical problems. - Develop a safety plan that includes at least one emergency contact and the closest emergency room (ER) location, in the event of a crisis. - Verify recipient's identity, if needed. - Providers need the consent of the recipient and the recipient's parent or legal guardian (and their contact information) prior to initiating a telemedicine/telehealth service with the recipient if the recipient is 18 years old or under. - The recipient must be informed of all persons who are present and the role of eachperson. - Recipients may refuse services delivered through telehealth or request that services be delivered in-person.
+In these cases, the provider must provide an in-person service or refer to an equally qualified licensed practitioner. - It is important for the provider and the recipient to be in a quiet, private space that isfree of distractions during the session.